peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool IsIntegral { get; }

-Gets a value indicating whether this object represents an integral number, that is, a number without a fractional part.
-Infinity and not-a-number are not considered integral.
+Gets a value indicating whether this object represents an integral umber, that is, a number without a fractional part.
+Infinity and ot-a-number are not considered integral.

 <b>Returns:</b>